 Cincinnati Five-Way Chili

-Cincinnati chili five-way: (1) spaghetti, topped with (2) chili, topped with (3) beans, topped with (4) onions, topped with (5) cheese—and let's not forget a popular 6th element, oyster crackers.
+Cincinnati chili five-way: (1) spaghetti, topped with chili, (2) topped with beans, (3) topped with onions, (4) topped with cheese, (5) topped with oyster crackers.

 1 1/4 pounds lean ground beef

 1 cup your favorite barbecue sauce

 1/2 ounce unsweetened chocolate, grated

 1/4 teaspoon ground cumin

 1/4 teaspoon ground allspice

 Tomato juice, as needed